 Fat injection reduces wrinkles and creases and plumps up areas that have lost volume as a result of surgery, injury, aging or another cause.
 Transplanted fat that comes from the patient him- or herself does not carry a risk of allergic reaction or rejection.
 Other advantages include a short recovery time, long-lasting results and effectiveness on any skin type.

 Dermabrasion removes a layer of surface skin to improve the appearance of facial scarring due to acne, chicken pox, injury or other causes, as well as uneven pigmentation, wrinkles, sun damage, tattoos, age spots and certain kinds of skin lesions.
 The skin is frozen, typically with a spray, and then abraded with a high-speed rotary instrument for a dramatically smoother, fresher look.
 After the procedure it is normal to feel a sensation similar to sunburn for a week or so, at which time most patients are able to return to work.
 The newly revealed skin will likely appear pinker than usual for two to three months.
-Patients should be sure to adequately protect skin from sunlight.
+New York dermabrasion patients should be sure to adequately protect skin from sunlight.

 Microdermabrasion improves mild to moderate sun damage, scarring, wrinkles and other superficial skin problems.
 A gentle stream of tiny particles exfoliates the outer layer of skin and provides a fresh, glowing, younger appearance.
 The particles scrape away the surface layer of aging or damaged skin, which is then brushed off with the microdermabrasion vacuum tool with no need for anesthesia.
 Only a small amount of skin is removed, so sensitive areas such as the face, chest, neck, arms and hands can be treated.
 Results are comparable to a light chemical peel and should be immediately visible.
 Microdermabrasion is often performed in conjunction with other skin renewal procedures, such as laser treatment and chemical peels.
 Multiple treatments are recommended for full effect.